gruntjs-updater/grunt-hakuna/README.md

 It assumes that your input filepaths are relative to `src` and your output files (both the HTML files with their references replaced and the results of concat) will be relative to `dest` in the task options.

+Any references to files that are not within a block will have the referenced files and HTML reference copied as-is to dest.

 ### Blocks

 The block configuration is similar to those in [usemin](https://github.com/yeoman/grunt-usemin#blocks), namely: